micha/resty/README.markdown

 =======

-Anything after the required arguments (2 of them in the case of the GET and DELETE methods, and 3 in the case of PUT and POST) are passed on to `curl`.
+Anything after the required arguments (2 of them in the case of the GET and DELETE methods, and 3 in the case of PUT and POST) is passed on to `curl`.

 For example: